elastic/kibana/rfcs/text/0011_global_search.md

     options: GlobalSearchOptions,
   ): Observable<GlobalSearchResult[]>;
 };

-/**
- * Enhanced {@link GlobalSearchResult | result type} for the client-side,
- * to allow navigating to a given result.
- */
-interface NavigableGlobalSearchResult extends GlobalSearchResult {
-  navigateTo: () => void;
-}
 ```

 Notes:
 - The client-side version of `GlobalSearchResultProvider` is slightly difference than the
-server one, as there is no `context` parameter passed to `find`.
+server one, as there is no `context` parameter on the `find` signature.
-- `NavigableGlobalSearchResult` is here to enhanced results with a `navigateTo` method to
-allow `core` to handle the navigation mechanism for the results, which is non-trivial.
-See the [Redirecting to a result](#redirecting-to-a-result) section for more info.

 ### Plugin API